on3dd/D2-Gamepedia-Scraper/README.md

 ![Preview](https://i.imgur.com/Hl6dKc7.png)
 # Usage
 ## Install
-Make sure Golang is already installed on your PC.
+Make sure Go is already installed on your PC.

 Clone this repository and install all required dependencies.